thinh105/Tourino-Frontend-VueJS/README.md

 pass: ![](https://i.imgur.com/RYL5fc9.png)

+# Tech Stacks:

+- Vue 2
+- Vue Router
+- Vuex
+- Vuetify
+- Axios
+- Material Design Icons

-## Features
+# Features

-- Unique UI that I designed and coded from scratch, not using any pre-made template on the internet.
+- Unique Responsive UI that was designed and coded from scratch, not using any pre-made template on the internet.
-- Responsive UI (Desktop and Mobile).
 - Fetch and show tours with paginations from Tourino Backend API.
+- Fetch and show detail tour page from Tourino Backend API.
 - Filter tours by
   - Destinations, (multi-choice)
   - Travel Style, (multi-choice)